Continuing your care at home

 If you need assistance arranging follow-up care at UC Davis after your hospitalization, call our Consumer Resource Center at 800-2-UCDAVIS (800-282-3284).

 If you need health services after returning home, your physician may arrange for care through UC Davis Home Care Services or an agency of your choice.
 Home Care Services offers skilled medical care in the comfort of the patient’s home.
 Team members collaborate with physicians to deliver the highest level of patient-centered care, and provide the knowledge and skills needed for maximum functioning and independence at home.
 Intravenous services are performed in collaboration with a community-based infusion therapy vendor.

 For information, call 916-734-2458 (4-2458 from a hospital phone).

 UC Davis Hospice program provides end-of-life care for patients of all ages.
 Hospice is a philosophy of health care emphasizing symptom management while helping patients and families cope with suffering and grief.
 In hospice care, success is determined by defining goals of care that support the patient’s quality of life.

 For more information, please call 916-734-2458 (4-2458 from a hospital phone).

 Health education classes are available to UC Davis patients at various health system locations.
-Classes include topics such as heart health, diabetes, weight management and smoking cessation, with a goal of empowering you to better manage your health.
-Some classes may require fees.
-For a list of classes visit healthsystem.ucdavis.edu/chronicdisease.
+Class topics include diabetes, weight management, smoking cessation, heart health, asthma, pain management and advance care planning – all with a goal of empowering you to better manage your health.
+Most classes are free.
+For information call 916-734-0718 or visit livinghealthy.ucdavis.edu.